 2. You keep hearing from your hiring managers, “Talent acquisition is your job, not mine.”
 Or, “I only have time to interview last-stage candidates.”

-When a hiring manager doesn’t understand his role in the process, it may drive lack of engagement.
-He may by unwilling to participate in a hearty planning session, which essentially sets up the hiring process for success from the get-go.
+When a hiring manager doesn’t understand their role in the process, it may drive lack of engagement.
+They may by unwilling to participate in a hearty planning session, which essentially sets up the hiring process for success from the get-go.
 A SLA is a pragmatic tool for setting expectations about the way TA services will be delivered and the threshold of participation required of the hiring manager.
 Some TA teams even create the expectation that if that threshold isn’t met, they can pull the plug on the req.